nitinkc/nitinkc.github.io/_posts/microservices/2024-12-05-springboot-startup.md

 ```
 ---
 # 4. **Creating the Application Context**
-The **Application Context** is the core container in Spring that holds
-- the configuration,
-- bean definitions,
-- and manages the lifecycle of the beans.

 In Spring Boot, the creation of the `ApplicationContext` is a critical step that
 determines the environment and structure of the application.

+## **What is the Application Context?**
+The `ApplicationContext` is an **interface** in Spring that provides the
+following functionalities:
+1. Loading and managing beans.
+2. Resolving dependencies.
+3. Publishing and listening to application events.
+4. Integrating with the environment.

+Spring Boot **dynamically** selects the appropriate `ApplicationContext`
+implementation based on the application type.

 ## **Types of Application Contexts in Spring Boot**
 Spring Boot uses different types of `ApplicationContext` implementations